 One unfortunate trend in Utah is that young children have an increased likelihood of being hit by a vehicle.
 Of pedestrian deaths involving children, nearly half occurred in a driveway.
 This type of accident is known as a “back over.”
 Back over accidents can lead to a host of traumatic injuries and even death.
 Such a tragedy can impact families, neighbors, and others for years and years.
 According to Kids and Cars.org, a back over typically occurs because many drivers are not aware of the large and dangerous blind spot behind their car.
 Children also do not comprehend the danger of a slow moving vehicle.
 In the past ten years, more than 60 Utah children have been killed, and more than 500 have been severely injured in a back over accident in Utah.

-Here, at the Advocates, our attorneys have seen thousands of pedestrian accident cases over the years.
+Here, at the Advocates, our pedestrian accident attorneys have seen thousands of pedestrian accident cases over the years.
 We know exactly how to calculate the approximate value of your case and know better than most what a fair settlement looks like.
 So, if you aren’t sure if the settlement offer you received is enough to cover all of your medical bills, the income you lost to injury, and any other costs you may have incurred, don’t wait to contact The Advocates today.
-Our attorneys can help you gain a clearer understanding of your case and what options are available to you.
+Our pedestrian accident lawyers can help you gain a clearer understanding of your case and what options are available to you.
 If you’ve been injured in a pedestrian accident through no fault of your own, call The Advocates at 801-326-0809 or chat online with a live attorney right now.
 Don’t wait to get back on the road to recovery.
 You deserve an Advocate!